richelbilderbeek/paper_critical_ai/docs/paper.md

 ## Abstract

 AI does stuff.
-Can it do the critical thinking as required by academia?
+Can it do the critical thinking as required by academia, especially re-evaluating and judging the validity of an experiment?
-Here we test this on a known
+Here we test this on a paper where such a re-evaluation and judgmement would help us judge its soundness and conclusion.
-[known how, I don't think discussions in a seminar is enough to make that established] flawed paper, where we steer it to reproduce the same plots and draw its own conclusion, as well as confront it with the conclusion of the paper.
+We do so by guiding an AI to an expert level of crititical thinking on that paper, in the process reproducing its results and judging its conclusion, assuming it will gullably agree on the conclusion of the academic paper.
+However, at that stage, we guide the AI through another line of thought, giving it the opportunity to re-evaluate and change its judgement on the soundsness of the conclusions in the original paper.
-We find that ..., meaning that AI ...
+We find that ..., meaning that AI can/cannot be used as a virtual collague able to help judge the soundness of an academic paper.

 ## Introduction